 The question therefore arises as to how we begin to explore the black box in a more meaningful and ultimately useful way.
 Harrigan (1983) suggested a more fine-grained approach was needed to explore the richness and complexity that lies within the black-box.
-Certainly multi-method approaches will be important and qualitative studies will aid the development of new theory to be tested for generalisability.
-There are however within the field of strategic leadership and more specifically within the upper-echelons, management discretion, and strategic leadership frame, several outstanding questions relating to managerial cognition that still require answers.
+Certainly multi-method approaches will be important and qualitative studies will aid the development of new theory to be tested for generalizability.
+There are however within the field of strategic leadership and more specifically within the upper echelons, management discretion, and the strategic leadership frame, several outstanding questions relating to managerial cognition that still require answers and we frame an approach to address these questions in the context of managerial discretion.